Goo Goo Dolls: Dizzy Up the Girl and Gutterflower (1997–2005)

 Rzeznik was approached to write a song for the City of Angels soundtrack, and the end product was "Iris".
 Session guitarist Tim Pierce played the mandolin intro and also the slide guitar solo.
-This song continued the band's fame, as it stayed on top of Billboard Hot 100 Airplay charts for a record-breaking 18 weeks and spent 4 weeks at No. 1 on Billboard's Pop Songs chart.
+The song stayed on top of Billboard Hot 100 Airplay charts for 18 weeks and spent 4 weeks at No. 1 on Billboard's Pop Songs chart.
 Iris held the record for the most weeks on the radio for almost 22 years before The Weeknd released "Blinding Lights" and broke the long-standing record on August 22, 2020.
-Shortly after Iris was released in 1998, it was nominated for three Grammys.
+Iris was nominated for three Grammys.
 According to several interviews with Rzeznik, he was experiencing serious bouts of writer's block when he was approached, and was on the verge of quitting the band days before he wrote the song.

-"Iris" was included on the quintuple-platinum Dizzy Up the Girl, considered their most successful album, and was among top-ten hits "Slide", "Black Balloon", "Broadway", and "Dizzy" from the same album.
-In 2001, the Goos released their first ever compilation CD, What I Learned About Ego, Opinion, Art & Commerce.
+"Iris" was included on the quintuple-platinum Dizzy Up the Girl, and was among top-ten hits "Slide", "Black Balloon", "Broadway", and "Dizzy" from the same album.
+In 2001, the Goos released their first compilation CD, What I Learned About Ego, Opinion, Art & Commerce.
 Next, Gutterflower (2002) achieved gold certification, producing the hits "Here Is Gone", "Sympathy", and "Big Machine".
-On July 4, 2004, the band performed a free concert in Buffalo, playing through a deluge of rain that can be seen on the DVD released later that year.
+On July 4, 2004, the band performed a free concert in Buffalo, playing through a deluge of rain that appears on the DVD released later that year.
 The DVD also contained a studio version of the Goo Goo Dolls' cover of "Give a Little Bit" by Supertramp.
 The single reached the top of the Adult Top 40 chart in 2005.
 July 4, 2004, has been proclaimed "Goo Goo Dolls Day" in their native Buffalo, New York.